-If at the end of this process, you are not feeling better or more connected, something may have been missed.
+If, for some reason, at the end of this process, you are not feeling better or more connected, something may have been missed.
 Perhaps a feeling you weren’t able to voice, or a need for reassurance.
-This is the time to check in and see if you are both feeling heard, understood and reconnected.
+If this is the case, check-in and see if you are both feeling heard, understood, and reconnected.
 If not, you may have to go through the process again with whatever is still residual.
 This process is an ongoing exercise in relationship repair, and you might need to revisit the same topic multiple times.

 When emotions are high, it can be very difficult to switch into relationship repair mode, so be gentle on yourself and your partner.
 Instead of monitoring and correcting your partner around following the steps, see if you can do it well yourself.

 The best way to make relationship repair part of your daily life, is to commit to practicing it as best you can – to share vulnerably, be honest about what is challenging about you in relationship, and treat others the way you want to be treated.
 You will feel better about yourself, and you will be the invitation for your partner to practice it well if they are able.